MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 \nabla \cdot \vec{N}_{xy} = \nabla \cdot \nabla h
 $$

+Do you recognize the form of this equation?
 Adopting shorthand and swapping sides:
 $$
 \tag{1.11}
 \nabla ^2 h = \nabla \cdot \vec{N}_{xy}